Frequently Asked Questions

 No. Anonymous requests will not be accepted.
 If you file an anonymous request, you will not receive a response or a request from the office to provide further information.

 Yes.
 A successful records request submission will receive an automated email acknowledging receipt of your request.
-The date you receive this email is considered the date of acknowledgement, and any response deadlines will be computed using this date
+The date you receive this email is considered the date of acknowledgement, and any response deadlines will be computed using this date.

-A preliminary search will be performed utilizing the information you have provided.
-If the request will take less than 30 minutes of staff time to identify, gather and provide the information, the request will be fulfilled within five days at no cost to the requestor.
-If the search results in a large number of potential responsive documents, the Office of Public Information Requests will contact you and inquire if you would like to refine your search or clarify your request.
-If you do not respond to this inquiry from the Office of Public Information Requests within 30 days, your request will be considered automatically withdrawn and no further action will be taken.
+If your request does not need refining or clarifying, you will receive an invoice for estimated cost of compiling the information and the staff time of identifying, gathering and reviewing the responsive information.
 If you wish to proceed without refining your request, you will receive an invoice for estimated cost of compiling the information and the staff time of identifying, gathering and reviewing the responsive information.
 Payment of these fees must be made before any further work is performed to respond to your request.
-If payment is not received within 30 days of the invoice, your case will be considered automatically withdrawn and no further action will be taken (please see below Payment section regarding action taken when payment is not made).
-Inquiries and invoices from the Office of Public Information Requests will be sent to the email you provide on your request form, so please monitor your email for these outreaches from the office.
+If payment is not received within 30 days of the invoice, the request will be considered automatically closed for nonpayment and no further action will be taken (please see below Payment section regarding action taken when payment is not made).
+Inquiries and invoices from OPIR will be sent to the email you provide on the request form through the ArkCase platform.
+Please monitor your email for these outreaches from the office.

 If your request is closed for failure to timely respond to the inquiry or failure to pay the invoice, you will be required to submit a new records information request.